actions/runner-images/README.md

 ## Software and Image Guidelines

 ### Support Policy
-These are the guidelines we follow in software and images supporting routine:
-- Tools and versions will typically be removed 6 months after they are deprecated or have reached end-of-life.
+- Tools and versions will typically be removed 6 months after they are deprecated or have reached end-of-life
 - We support at least the 2 latest OS versions.
 We begin the deprecation process of the oldest image label once a new OS version has been released.
 - The images generally contain the latest versions of packages installed except for Ubuntu LTS where we rely on the Canonical-provided repositories mostly.
 - Popular tools can have several versions installed side-by-side with the following strategy: